-Eating more between 2,500 and 3,500 calories within an hour-long eating window can be challenging.
+Eating between 1,500 and 2,000 calories within an hour-long eating window can be challenging.
 Especially if you’re aiming for a low-fat or plant-based approach.

 If you’re super active or have otherwise high caloric demands, OMAD is probably not for you.
 It’s just too likely to lead to undereating.
 (That being said, it does work for former NFL and MMA star Herschel Walker.)

-Making the shift to OMAD requires your body to make some hormonal changes.
-The transition from carb-burning to fat-burning can be tough, and during it your body may resort to using stress hormones like cortisol to mobilize protein for use as fuel.
+Making the shift to OMAD can trigger your body to undergo hormonal changes.
+When making the transition your body may produce stress hormones like cortisol to mobilize protein for use as fuel .

-For some people, this process feels tangibly stressful.
-Women may be especially susceptible to cortisol-related problems.
+Women may be especially susceptible to cortisol-related changes.
 If OMAD feels too stressful there are a number of alternative intermittent fasting strategies for women.

 Women who are pregnant or trying to become pregnant may want to wait to try OMAD.
 Intermittent fasting may pose hormonal and energy-deficiency problems that are not worth the risk.
 Male fertility, on the other hand, doesn’t seem to be negatively affected by fasting.